surajK610/surajk610.github.io/_projects/learning_dynamics.md

 **Causal Understanding**: These measures allowed us to not just observe strategy changes but understand **why** they occurred.

+---
 ## Future Research

 These are just initial steps.
 Some interesting questions that would help validate this study are here.
-### Scaling to Modern Models
+1. Scaling to Modern Models

-**Open Questions**:
-- Do GPT-3/4 scale models show similar push-down effects?
-- How do these dynamics change with billions of parameters?
-- Does the effect persist across different model architectures?

-### Cross-Linguistic Generalization
+2. Cross-Linguistic Generalization

-**Research Directions**:
-- Do morphologically rich languages show different patterns?
-- How do syntactic development timelines vary across language families?
-- Can we predict optimal training curricula based on linguistic properties?

-### Applications to Model Development

-**Practical Extensions**:
-- **Early stopping criteria**: Use syntactic development as training completion signal
+3. Applications to Model Development (e.g. Use syntactic development as training completion signal, identify when models develop problematic learning strategies)
-- **Architecture search**: Design layers to support beneficial migration patterns
-- **Debugging tools**: Identify when models develop problematic learning strategies

 ## Conclusion